GLEON/glmtools/README.md

 FAQ
 =====

-How do I install rGLM?
+How do I install glmtools?
 It isn't on CRAN!
 ===

-It is easiest to install rGLM using a tool distributed in the CRAN package 'devtools'.
-Before you install rGLM, you must first install the netcdf R library (see "How do I install ncdf4?" below).
+It is easiest to install glmtools using a tool distributed in the CRAN package 'devtools'.
+Before you install glmtools, you must first install the netcdf R library (see "How do I install ncdf4?" below).

 Once you have ncdf4 installed.
 Install and then source the devtools package.